8 Plus Skiing Tips That Will Help Any Skier

 2. How to Eat

-My second tip is, how to eat.
-How to eat are great skiing tips for beginners and intermediates skiers.
-For breakfast, I will always eat a banana and drink PLENTY of WATER.
-The more water you drink, the more you will be able to ski, ESPECIALLY in higher altitudes, like out west (Colorado, Utah, Montana, Wyoming, etc.).
+My second tip is on how to eat.
+For breakfast, I will always eat a banana and or oatmeal.
+Also, I drink PLENTY of WATER.
+The more water you drink, the more you will be able to ski.
+Particularly, in higher altitudes, like out west (Colorado, Utah, Montana, Wyoming, etc.).
 Altitude sickness is a REAL thing in the Rockies and other higher altitude places.
 For me, I have a 32 oz water bottle, that I refill about 4-5 times a day.
 I NEVER get headaches, I always feel awake, my gut feels amazing, and I swear it’s because of how much water I drink.

 3. How to Pack

 This skiing tip will be helpful for again, first timers, beginners, and maybe intermediate skiers.
-There are many different ways to pack, what bags to use to carry your boots, helmet, food/drinks, neck warmers, skis, etc. Here is the bag I use.
-I really like the boot bag I use, because it fits my helmet, and whatever else I want in the middle (neck warmer, gloves, lunch, etc.), then my boots, fit on the sides.
+There are many different ways to pack.
+I use a specific bag that holds my boots, mittens, helmet, food/drinks, and neck warmers.
+Here is the bag I use.
+I really like the boot bag I use.
+I like it because it fits my helmet, and whatever else I want in the middle (neck warmer, gloves, lunch, etc.), then my boots, fit on the sides.
 And I will just carry my skis and poles.

 In addition, on the east coast, most people but their boots on in the lodge and leave their bags there.
-However, on the west coast, this isn’t the case.
-On the west coast, the lodge is only for eating and drinking, so, just something to keep in mind when planning on skiing at different mountains/regions.
+Whereas, on the west coast, people put their boots on in the parking lot.
+On the west coast, the lodge is only for eating and drinking.
+This is just something to keep in mind when planning on skiing at different regions of the country.

 4. How to Ski in Powder

-When skiing the powder, you don’t need to get on your edges, in fact, this will likely make you fall if you try and get on your edges in deep powder.
-In the powder, you want power, to burst through all the snow.
+Also, when skiing in the powder, you don’t need to get on your edges.
+In fact, this will likely make you fall if you try and get on your edges in deep powder.
+In the powder, you want power, to burst through the snow.
 Thus, having a larger surface area, by bringing your skis closer together (like a snowboard), will make it easier to go through the snow.
-Where, when you have a wider stance (skis farther apart), it’s much easier to get on your edges, and dig them into the snow, to make “prettier” turns, instead of skiing through the deep snow.
+Whereas, when you have a wider stance (skis farther apart), it’s much easier to get on your edges, and dig them into the snow, to make “prettier” turns, instead of skiing through the deep snow.
+This is how I suggest skiing on the groomed trails.

 5. How to Ski Moguls